tijlleenders/ZinZen-user-talk/_posts/2021-10-01-Collaboration-is-competition.md

 "No, seriously - there must be a better way.
 There is too much human suffering at the moment."

-Actually, human suffering has declined steadily - relatively speaking.
+Actually, human suffering has declined steadily - relatively speaking at least and more often than not also in absolute numbers.
 So we're on a good trajectory.
 Things will just keep getting better overall.
 It's horrible when it happens - but the wars we have and the injustices of inequality are just temporary differences that will get smoothed out over generations of evolution to a better minimum.

 "That's outrageous!
 I don't agree and you are an awful person.
 ...But even supposing you're right: The planet is being consumed to a pulp.
+Biodiversity and other valuable resources are being destroyed.
 There will be nothing left."

 Hmm...
 You make a point.
 Maybe something needs to change.
 We could hope technology saves us?
 By inventing some magical new way of doing things.